jclawson/hazelcast-lambdaj/README.md

 hazelcast-lambdaj
 =================

-Use lambdaj syntax to execute distributed methods across the cluster
+Use lambdaj to execute distributed methods across the cluster